mykelalvis/FATESRD/Other/fate-core-SRD.md

 As stated above, you may find yourself in a situation where you want to do something else while your friends are fighting.
 You might be disarming a death trap, searching for a piece of information, or checking for hidden assailants.

 In order to do this, GMs, set the player up with a modified form of challenge.
-One of the tasks is likely “defend yourself”—in any exchange where someone attacks you or tries to [[create advantage]] on you, you must defend successfully in order to be able to take one of the other actions in the challenge.
+One of the tasks is likely “defend yourself”—in any exchange where someone attacks you or tries to [[Create Advantage]] on you, you must defend successfully in order to be able to take one of the other actions in the challenge.
 So long as no one has successfully attacked you or stuck an advantage on you, you can use your action to roll for one of the challenge goals.

 ###### FREE ACTIONS